bryanyi/bryanyi/README.md

 I'm [Bryan Yi](http://www.bryanyi.com).

 In September of 2020, my best friend introduced me to the world of programming.
 Since then I have been using the plethora of resouces online to teach myself the basics of web development and software engineering.
-I managed to create two full-stack projects and a [portfolio](http://www.bryanyi.com) in a couple months, and now in the process of interviewing for software developer positions.
+I managed to create two full-stack projects and a [portfolio](http://www.bryanyi.com) in a couple months while maintaining a full-time job, and now in the process of interviewing for software developer positions.

 <!--